WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ### Step 5: Saving the form data

-Now that we can edit the page title, let's also make sure we can save it.
+Now that we can edit the page title let's also make sure we can save it.
 In Gutenberg data, we save changes to the WordPress REST API using the `saveEditedEntityRecord` action.
 It sends the request, processes the result, and updates the cached data in the Redux state.

-Here's an example you may try in your browser's devtools:
+Here's an example you may try in your browser's dev tools:

 ```js
 // Replace 9 with an actual page ID